 All the training in the world never results in a stronger, healthier body if it is not coupled with the right diet.
 But what constitutes proper eating?
 In short, eat a low-carbohydrate, high-fat, moderate-protein diet, such as the Paleo or Keto diets.
 Also, drink more water and milk as well as take supplements and legal steroid alternatives.

 While carbohydrates and fats provide much-needed energy, the proteins build body tissue.
 As for the water, it keeps you hydrated.
 Milk, on the other hand, provides calcium for stronger bones and more flexible muscles.

 And then there are the supplements and steroid alternatives.
 The first provides trace nutrients and minerals lacking in your diet while the second stimulates muscle growth and strength.

 Strenuous athletic activity depletes the body's energy reserves and fatigues the brain.
 Without sufficient periods of rest and recovery, you start suffering the effects of low metabolism, exhausted muscles, and mental fatigue.
 And after a while, you do what is known in the sporting world as hitting the wall.

 This is when your body and mind can go no further, or in short, they are burned out.
 Fortunately, there are two simple remedies for fatigue.
 One is a good night's sleep.
-The other is setting aside rest days when you engage in no athletic activity.
+The other is to set aside rest days when you engage in no athletic activity.